UPDATE: Visa agreed to buy Plaid in January 2019 for $5.3 billion, 2x it’s late-2018 valuation. This renews Plaid data privacy credibility.

 But even in the example of you using a lender that uses Blend (and therefore also Plaid), you wouldn’t really see Blend or Plaid.
 Your experience would simply be managing your loan process on your chosen lender’s digital mortgage app that happens to be powered by Blend and Plaid.
 And you’re authorizing the data to pass through Blend and Plaid to get to your lender.

 Your relationship and your data resides with your chosen lender.

-2. What about your data from other banks that your mortgage lender needs?
 To approve you for a mortgage, all lenders must verify bank accounts, balances, and transactions from all banks you work with.

 So if you’re getting a mortgage from Bank A but have other checking, savings, and investment accounts with Bank B, Bank C, and Bank D, then Bank A will require you to verify those other accounts with them.
 If Bank A’s loan application uses Plaid (directly or via another vendor like Blend), their loan application will simply prompt you to direct-connect Banks B, C and D and the data is piped over with your consent.
 Bank A only sees the other banks’ data needed to make a loan approval decision, and has zero control of your accounts at those other banks.

 And there is typically a time limit around 60 days where this access is given.

 3. DOES PLAID USE YOUR DATA TO HELP LENDERS MARKET TO YOU?

 Since Plaid is helping your lender make and maintain bank connections that enable your lender to make a fast loan decision for you, we can expect that you may be asked for permission to maintain these connections for more than 60 days in the future.

 Plaid data privacy vision aligns with consumers on this: consumers should own their data.